 In order to prevail on a speeding case the prosecutor must also identify the location of the offense and present evidence that it occurred in the county where you were charged.
 They must also identify you in court as the driver.
 If they fail to do one of these things then the case should be dismissed.

 It is helpful to study the instruction manual for the radar device before taking the case to trial.
 Most police in Southwest Colorado use a radar gun called the Stalker DSR 2X.
-You can download the manual with this link: Stalker DSR2X RADAR Unit Operator Manual.
+You can find copies of the operator manual online with a google search.

 You should also study the case People v.
 Walker, 199 Colo.
 475, 481 (Colo.
 1980).
 You can download the case with this link: People v.
 Walker.
 This case lays out the foundation requirements set forth above.